akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 For the `https` type, the `config` property requires:

 - a URL using the HTTPS protocol;
-- a URL that accepts HEAD requests and responds with an HTTP status code other than 404 or 5xx.
+- a URL responds with an HTTP status code other than 404 or 5xx.

 Additionally, it requires at least a primary secret (with an optional secondary secret) to sign the messages sent to the specified URL.